 Defined Benefit Pension schemes

 Defined benefit (final salary) schemes are often described as ‘gold-plated’ because they offer guaranteed benefits at retirement.
 However, they have faced many challenges in recent times as employers struggle to fund them adequately.
-The UK Pension Protection Fund reported that, as at March 2017, even the best funded schemes were 25% underfunded, putting great financial strain on the companies that run them.
+This particular scheme promises to pay you an income based on the final salary you retired on.
+You can carry out an overseas pension transfer into either a SIPP or a QROP.

 Defined Contribution schemes